solliancenet/microsoft-postgresql-developer-guide/07_BestPractices/07_00_BestPractices.md

 Organizations developing cloud apps backed by Azure Database for PostgreSQL Flexible Server should consider implementing the following best practices.
 Note, that this list is not comprehensive.

 Consult the [Azure Well-Architected Framework](https://learn.microsoft.com/azure/architecture/framework/) for more information regarding the core principles of efficient cloud workloads.
-You can assess your existing Azure workloads for Well-Architected Framework compliance with the [Azure Well-Architected Review utility.](https://learn.microsoft.com/assessments/?id=azure-architecture-review&mode=pre-assessment)
+Assess existing Azure workloads for Well-Architected Framework compliance with the [Azure Well-Architected Review utility.](https://learn.microsoft.com/assessments/?id=azure-architecture-review&mode=pre-assessment)

 ### 1. Co-locate resources